 Medicare does not cover long-term assisted living costs.

-Texas Medicaid may provide assistance through programs such as STAR+PLUS Home and Community Based Services (HCBS) for eligible individuals.
-However, coverage is service-based rather than comprehensive housing support.
-Room and board expenses are generally not fully covered.
+Texas Medicaid may provide limited service-based assistance through STAR+PLUS Home and Community Based Services (HCBS) for eligible individuals, administered by the Texas Health and Human Services Commission.
+Coverage is service-based rather than comprehensive housing support.

 How Texas Assisted Living Costs Compare to Other States